ssbc/go-ssb/README.md

 ```
 Derive(Secret, Label, Length) = HKDF-Expand(
   Secret,
-  {
-    "purpose": "box2",
-    "label": Label,
+  Label,
-    TODO more context?
-  },
   Length
 )
 ```

 `msg_key` is the symmetric key that is encrypted to each recipient or group.
-When entrusting the message, instead of sharing the `msg_key` instead the `msg_read_cap` is shared. this gives access to header metadata and body but not ephemeral keys.
+When entrusting the message, instead of sharing the `msg_key` instead the message `read_key` is shared. this gives access to header metadata and body but not ephemeral keys.

 ## Implementations